 Because it’s water-based, it follows the same path that the water leak follows and then can create a seal even if the leak is hidden from you.
 This makes it quick and easy to use without you needing to dismantle your caravan.

-This isn’t just designed for caravans but can also be used on cars, boats or around the home whether it’s leaky windows, roofs or windscreens.
+This isn’t just designed for caravans but can also be used on cars, boats or around the home.
+Perfect for windows, roofs or windscreens.

 Soudaseal RV 61 White Caravan Adhesive & Sealant